sanshirookazaki/csv2sql/README.md

         Separate CSV into 2 types. (default: false) if the first charactor in file name is not number, then add file name to table name -i bool
-        Ignore 1st line when import in CSV (default: true) -a bool
+        Ignore 1st line when import in CSV (default: false) -a bool
         Auto completion with file name when lack of csv columns (default: false) -sn bool